-- >> B.S. in Biomedical Engineering
+- " B.S. in Biomedical Engineering

 - " B.S. in Civil Engineering

-- " B.S. in Computer and Information Security

-- >>> B.S. in Computer and Information Technology
+- " B.S. in Computer and Information Technology

-- >>> Emphasis in Computer and Web Application
+- " Emphasis in Computer and Web Application

-- >> Emphasis in Game/Simulation Development
+- " Emphasis in Game/Simulation Development

-- >> B.S. in Computer Science
+- " B.S. in Computer Science

 - " B.S. in Electrical and Computer Engineering

-- >> Emphasis in Electrical Engineering
+- " Emphasis in Electrical Engineering

-- >> Emphasis in Computer Engineering
+- " Emphasis in Computer Engineering

-- >> B.S. in Engineering
+- " B.S. in Engineering

-- >> Emphasis in General Engineering
+- " Emphasis in General Engineering

-- >>> Emphasis in Industrial and Systems Engineering
+- " Emphasis in Industrial and Systems Engineering

 - " B.S. in Mechanical Engineering

-- >>> Emphasis in Aerospace Engineering (optional)
+- " Emphasis in Aerospace Engineering (optional)

 - " B.S. in Occupational Safety and Health